An 18th century wreck

 Bringing the ship home to investigate

-Commissioned by the VOC Ship Amsterdam Foundation and led by Amsterdam city archeologist Jerzy Gawronski, Deloitte, Mammoet, VEKA Shipyards and ZJA, devised a plan that will disclose the Dutch East India Company wreck in an unprecedented way, in which the ship will be brought to Amsterdam and investigated under water, in a dock with transparent windows, while the public can experience the ship, the investigation and the finds and results from close by, sometimes even hands on.
+Commissioned by the VOC Ship Amsterdam Foundation and led by Amsterdam city archeologist Jerzy Gawronski, Deloitte, Mammoet, VEKA Shipyards and architects ZJA, devised a plan that will disclose the Dutch East India Company wreck in an unprecedented way, in which the ship will be brought to Amsterdam and investigated under water, in a dock with transparent windows, while the public can experience the ship, the investigation and the finds and results from close by, sometimes even hands on.
 A specially designed salvage dock will lift the wreck with water and all and sail it to Amsterdam.
 When moored at a favorable location a canopy will be added to allow the dock to be used as research facility and a venue for visitors.
 In cooperation with the city of Amsterdam the project will be further developed.
 Visiting this venue is like entering a theatre that stages the investigation in progress and engages the public with the discoveries the divers and researchers do inside the wreck.
 Events will be organized that show the finds and results and put them into context.
 The combination of technology and cultural heritage staged in this fashion will present a new history of Amsterdam and the Dutch colonial past.
 An active exchange with Hastings will secure a lively connection to the original location.
 History, research and the present will find each other in a dynamic and visually engaging way, there where it all started, along the river IJ.

 Principal: The Foundation VOC Schip Amsterdam, led by Amsterdam city archeologist Jerzy Gawronski